 It’s not unusual for young kids to reverse letters when they read and write.
-But when they still frequently write backwards or upside down beyond age 7, it could signal a learning or attention issue.
+But when they still frequently write backwards or upside down beyond age 7, it could signal trouble with reading or language.

 People often think writing letters backwards is a sign of dyslexia, but that’s often not the case.
 Learn more about letter reversals and what they can mean.

 What is letter reversal?

 Reversing letters means your child writes certain letters (or numbers) backwards or upside down.
 This is sometimes referred to as mirror writing.
 It’s different from transposing letters, which means switching the order of letters.

 The most common letter reversal is b and d, when the child writes a b for a d or vice versa.
 Another common reversal is p and q.
 An example of an upside-down reversal is m for w.

 Reversing letters or mirror writing isn’t necessarily a sign of dyslexia.
 Some kids with dyslexia have trouble with it, but many don’t.
 In fact, most kids who reverse letters before age 7 end up not having dyslexia.

 For older kids who continue to reverse letters, there are a few other potential causes.
 A child might reverse letters because of a poor memory for how to form letters.
 Another possible cause is visual processing issues.
 In this case, a child might have trouble identifying how images are different (visual discrimination) or which direction they face (visual directionality).

 Do kids outgrow the habit of reversing letters?

 The majority of kids outgrow reversing as they get stronger at reading and writing.
 Reversing letters is typical and fairly common up until second grade.